 - Fulfills hour requirements

 The Hinckley Institute will review the internship proposal and approve it for credit.
 If approved, the Hinckley Institute will monitor the internship and send an evaluation to the intern supervisor at the end of the internship.
 Hinckley Interns are required to register 3-12 credit hours for the designated internship class during the semester of their internship.
-Local interns must work at least 10 hours a week, national, global and legislative interns must work full time.
-Academic credit is obtained by fulfilling a successful internship, writing a research paper and book review, attending mandatory meetings, and receiving a positive supervisor evaluation.
+Local interns must work at least nine hours a week, national, global and legislative interns must work full time.
+Academic credit is obtained by fulfilling a successful internship, writing a research paper, completing assignments, attending mandatory meetings, and receiving a positive supervisor evaluation.

 For more information, please contact one of our program managers: